gom3sa/gr-somac/Readme.md

 The project is fully implemented in Software-Defined Radios (SDR), including both the data link layer (i.e. MAC protocols and framing) and the physical (PHY) layer.

 ## MAC Protocols
 There are 2 MAC protocols available currently.
-They bellong to the project [gr-macprotocols](https://github.com/andreviniciusgsg/gr-macprotocols), click in the link for more information.
+They belong to the project [gr-macprotocols](https://github.com/andreviniciusgsg/gr-macprotocols), click in the link for more information.

 ## PHY Layer
 SOMAC uses the PHY layer from the project IEEE 802.11 a/g/p Transceiver.
 More information is available in [https://github.com/bastibl/gr-ieee802-11](https://github.com/bastibl/gr-ieee802-11).

 ## Upper layers
-The upper layers can be either simulated by GNU Radio or connected to the upper layer of the linux operating system via TUN/TAP interfaces.
+The upper layers can be either simulated by GNU Radio or connected to the upper layer of the Linux operating system via TUN/TAP interfaces.
 Examples are provided for the latter, allowing the use of well-known applications such as ping, ftp, ssh, etc. to generate network traffic.

 ## Installation
 There are two installation scripts available for SOMAC.
 The first is called *install-pc.sh* and relates to the installation over a physical machine or a virtual machine (both tested on Ubuntu 16.04 and Ubuntu 18.04).
 On the other hand, the second is called *install-container.sh* is designated for installation over an Ubuntu docker container.
 In both cases, the script checks for all SOMAC dependencies and installs the missing ones.
 That includes the list below.